GonVas/tickerrain/README.md

 * cachetools

 ## Running
-First make sure you have a Redis DB running.
+First, make sure you have a Redis DB running.

 In the file `substoscrap.txt` specify what subreddits to analyze.

-There are 3 parts, a process to get the submissions and store them in redis DB, one to process them and then finally one to run the webserver.
+There are 3 parts, a process to get the submissions and store them in Redis DB, one to process them, and then finally one to run the webserver.

 #### Getting Submissions

 Run `python news.py <client_id> <client_secrets>` with arguments the crendentials for your account reddit API, see more [here](https://praw.readthedocs.io/en/latest/getting_started/authentication.html#oauth).

-This will start getting posts, comments and redditors from reddit and store them in Redis DB.
+This will start getting posts, comments, and Redditors from Reddit and store them in Redis DB.

 #### Processing Posts